Spectroscopic readout of chiral photonic topology in a single-cavity spin-orbit-coupled Bose-Einstein condensate: Results

 Figures~\ref{Fig3}(c,d) link this geometric structure to non-Hermitian band topology.
-At $\Omega_{z} = 3,\Omega$, the real parts of the eigenvalues $\mathrm{Re} , \lambda(k)$, Fig.~\ref{Fig3}(c), exhibit clear coalescences, while the imaginary parts $\mathrm{Im} , \lambda(k)$, Fig.~\ref{Fig3}(d), bifurcate precisely at those points—the hallmark of exceptional points (EPs) in a $\mathcal{PT}$-symmetric spectrum.
-These EPs demarcate the transition between the unbroken phase (equal linewidths, distinct frequencies) and the broken phase (frequency coalescence with asymmetric gain–loss), and they occur proximate to the high-curvature ridges.
-Notably, the coalescence points in $\mathrm{Re} , \lambda(k)$ and the gain–loss bifurcations in $\mathrm{Im} , \lambda(k)$ occur at the same $(k, \omega)$ loci that host the Berry-curvature ridges and the PSD gap-traversing branch.
-This one-to-one co-location of EPs, curvature hotspots, and edge spectral flow confirms that the emergent chiral transport in the $\gamma > \kappa$ regime is governed by non-Hermitian criticality.
-This joint Berry–EP spectroscopy in a single-mode cavity constitutes a compact and experimentally accessible route to diagnosing geometric and non-Hermitian topology in driven light–matter systems.
+At $\Omega_{z}=3\,\Omega$, the real parts of the eigenvalues $\mathrm{Re}\,\lambda(k)$ in Fig.~\ref{Fig3}(c) exhibit modal coalescence points, while the imaginary parts $\mathrm{Im}\,\lambda(k)$ in Fig.~\ref{Fig3}(d) display a simultaneous linewidth bifurcation at the same parameters, identifying exceptional points (EPs) in the $\mathcal{PT}$-symmetric spectrum.
+These EPs demarcate the transition between the unbroken phase (distinct mode frequencies with equal linewidths) and the broken phase (frequency coalescence accompanied by asymmetric linewidths), and they occur proximate to the high-$B(k_x,\omega)$ ridges.
+Notably, the EP locations inferred from $\mathrm{Re}\,\lambda(k)$ and $\mathrm{Im}\,\lambda(k)$ coincide with the $(k_x,\omega)$ region hosting the geometric hotspots and the gap-spanning spectral branch seen in transmission.
+This co-localization of EPs, geometric concentration, and gap-traversing spectral flow indicates that the observed edge-like response in the $\gamma>\kappa$ (strong atomic-dissipation) regime is governed by non-Hermitian criticality and its associated mode hybridization.
+Together, the combined geometric mapping and EP spectroscopy in a single-mode cavity provide a compact and experimentally accessible route to diagnosing band geometry and non-Hermitian topology in driven hybrid light--matter systems, using only frequency-resolved transmission measurements augmented by eigenmode-based geometric analysis.